PeterGemmell/week8_second_project/README.md

 # week8_second_project

-Group project-web app about spooky and haunted places throughout Scotland
+Group project-web app about spooky and haunted places throughout Scotland.

 To launch: